MicrosoftDocs/appcenter-docs/docs/crashes/react-native.md

 ## Getting Started

 1. Integrate the SDK as described in the [Getting Started with React Native](~/sdk/getting-started/react-native.md) documentation.
-2. Upload the symbols that are created with each build using the *Incoming* page under the app.
+2. Go to [App Center](https://appcenter.ms/apps) and select your app.
+3. Navigate to the **Diagnostics** section from the left menu, then navigate to **Symbols** under this section.
+4. Click **Upload symbols** in the top right corner and upload the symbols.
-3. Add a test crash to the app's code by calling the `generateTestCrash` method of the crash reporting module as an action to a button.
+5. Add a test crash to the app's code by calling the `Crashes.generateTestCrash()` method of the crash reporting module as an action to a button.
-4. Run the app without the debugger connected, crash it and restart it.
+6. Run the app without the debugger connected, crash it, and then restart it.
-5. After a few minutes the crash report should be visible in the UI.
+7. After a few minutes the crash report should be visible in the App Center portal.

 ## Uploading symbols